ChrisNeedham200/loadimpact-docs/jekyll/_v3/monitoring-agents/load-impacts-open-source-monitoring-agents.md

 ![Token generation]({{ site.baseurl }}/assets/img/v3/monitoring-agents/load-impacts-open-source-monitoring-agents/monitoring-agent-token-generation.png)

-You will use the **same token** for all Load Impact Monitoring Agents.
+You will use the **same token** for all LoadImpact Monitoring Agents.
 You can re-generate a new token at any time if you believe it has been compromised or distributed to someone outside your company.
 Upon re-generation, the old token is no longer valid.

 ### Step 3: Name your agents and give them access